How do you write a headline that works?

 However, there are times when I'm walking back home, and I get an idea for an article.

-In such a situation, the headline might pop into my head as well.
+In such a situation, the headline might also pop into my head.
 I'll jot it down or record it on my watch (Just Press Record app) and then keep dictating the core ideas that will go into the piece.
 In such a situation, the headline comes first, and the outline and articles will be written a lot later, possibly even weeks later.

 There's another situation when the headline comes first.